-ATHLETICS: Ticket prices, as established by the Big Nine Conference, for all regular season home athletic events are \$4.00 for students and \$6.00 for adults.
+Athletics: Ticket prices, as established by Northfield School District for all regular season home athletic events are \$5.00 for students and \$7.00 for adults.
 Children not yet in school are admitted free and senior citizens (62 and older) are admitted at the student rate.
+Students and adults tickets/passes will be purchased online through the Activities website.
+There are a variety of passes to purchase that meet your individual needs.
+The pass allows admittance to all home regular season athletic events.